department-of-veterans-affairs/va.gov-vfs-teams/External-Contractors-DeveloperDocs/README.md

 * *"External Contractors" refers to any other contractor team working on the Veteran Tools Platform.*

 <hr>

-**This content is specifically designed to answer questions for developers on External Contractor teams who are building services/tools/features on the Veteran Tools Platform.**

 ### Table of Contents